-York Minster began construction in the 600s, and it has another name!
+York Minster began construction in the 600s.
+You’ll be curious to know, it has another name!
 The Cathedral and Metropolitical Church of Saint Peter in York.
-Construction was completed in 1472.
+And the completion of construction was in 1472.
 This awe-inspiring building will take your breath away, and the inside is just as majestic as the outside.
-Take in the beautiful handcrafted stone work, the intricate carvings, and spot the odd gargoyle on the outside of the building.
-As you would expect with any church of such magnitude there are figures of history buried in the grounds.
+As you would expect with any church of such magnitude, its grounds buries figures of history.

-The minsters organ (which is over 180 years old) was removed for refurbishment and repair.
-It returned to the cathedral in 2020 after being repaired by the Durham based Harrison and Harrison.
+Durham-based Harrison and Harrison removed the the minsters organ (which is over 180 years old) for refurbishment and repair.
+It returned to the cathedral in 2020 after the fully repair.

-Livestreaming to the Eucharist and Evensong services can be found here https://www.youtube.com/playlist?list=PLpuXEsgzQReN7Ae2PZ7uI3jaxZnHh6RVC explore ways to worship here https://yorkminster.org/worship/ways-to-worship/
+Livestreaming to the Eucharist and Evensong services can be found here.
+Explore ways to worship here

-Please note the opening times below are for general visiting, for worship, these differ and the minster is open longer, please check out https://yorkminster.org/visit/plan-your-visit/ for more details.
+Please note the opening times below are for general visiting, and for worship, these differ and the minster is open longer, please check out for more details.

 We also have information on Durham Cathedral, located 1 hour and 45 minutes north of York Minster.
 This Cathedral is a place of worship of historic significance and a world heritage site.
 Click here for more information.